 Tax credits for dependants

-The tax credits amount to KRW 150,000 per child for up to two children and KRW 300,000 per child for the third and more.
+The tax credits amount to KRW 150,000 per child aged 7 or older for up to two children and KRW 300,000 per child for the third and more.

 Tax credit for charitable contributions

 The tax credit rate is 15% for the donation amount up to KRW 10 million and 30% for the excess.